rchacon/sms-service/README.md

-SMS service built on top of Google Voice
+SMS service built on top of Google Voice using Python 2.7, MongoDB and RabbitMQ.

 ## Installation